CarolaHeinzel/Estimation_NetGrowthRate/README.md

 Data: Simulated values for the internal branch lengths of a coalescent point process (called S(n) in the paper). <br>
 Comparison_methods: Comparison of the different estimation methods, including Phylofit and the new ones. <br>
 Plots: Contains the code to create the figures in our paper. <br>

-### Usage

-To use the code to calculate the net growth rate with the new methods, just apply the function calc_esimator() in new_estimation.R.